262life/legacy-262life.github.io/_pages/ssh-server-certificates.md

 ---
 layout: page
 author_profile: true
-title:  "HAProxy on SELinux"
+title:  "SSH Server with CERTIFICATES"
-summary: "HAProxy cannot bind socket..."
+summary: "The documentation for OpenSSH certificates..."
 ---
 # SSH Server with CERTIFICATES